|

 in clients suffering from these symptoms.

-more pressure, and working the muscles deeper.
+more pressure, and working the muscles deeper, as well as working deeper muscles under other muscle groups.
 Underlying layers

 of the soft tissue, including tendons, ligaments, and fascial